Public Involvement Program/CSS

-IDOT designated this study as a Context Sensitive Solutions (CSS) project.
-CSS is a collaborative approach that involves all stakeholders to develop a facility that fits into its surroundings and preserves scenic, aesthetic, historic, and environmental resources while maintaining safety and mobility.
+IDOT designated the I-290 study as a Context Sensitive Solutions (CSS) project which is a collaborative approach involving all stakeholders to develop a project that fits into its surroundings and preserves scenic, aesthetic, historic, and environmental resources while maintaining safety and mobility.
 The purpose of CSS is to gather and consider input on the project from all interested stakeholders.
 Public involvement is a key component of CSS and is strongly encouraged during this study.
-IDOT will proactively seek stakeholder input and partnerships early and often as it develops solutions for this study area.
+IDOT proactively sought stakeholder input and developed to assist with identifying solutions for this study area.

-In addition to the meeting opportunities described in the preceding section, there will be several other methods for the public to obtain information about the project.
-These methods (noted below) will provide information and opportunity for feedback regarding upcoming public meeting events, project schedule, and general project status updates within the study area.
+In addition to the meeting opportunities described in the preceding section, several other methods were used to obtain information from the public about the project.
+These methods (noted below) provided information and opportunities for feedback regarding forthcoming public meeting events, project schedule, and provided general project status updates within the study area.

 - Mailing List and e-subscription: To support public meeting invitations, newsletter distribution and other direct public contact, a mailing was developed including, mailing addresses, phone numbers and e-mail addresses per each person's preferences.
 If you would like to be added to the mailing list to receive project printed collateral or to receive electronic notices about website updates and/or project updates, please fill out the mailing list form.